Personalized Learning Path Planning with Goal-Driven Learner State Modeling: Experiment

 \subsubsection{Delivery Module}

 We evaluate the delivery module which transforms discrete actions into contextually coherent instructions.

 \textbf{Experimental Setup.} We use the dataset from prior evaluations and compare \system's adapted content against the original materials.
-Two human evaluators and three LLM-judges assess each version on a 5-point Likert scale across five pedagogical dimensions:

-(1) \textbf{\emph{Contextual Coherence (CC)}}: How the content is logically structured and flows smoothly from the prior context.
+Two human evaluators and three LLM-judges assess each version on a 5-point Likert scale across five pedagogical dimensions: (1) \textbf{\emph{Contextual Coherence (CC)}}: How the content is logically structured and flows smoothly from the prior context.
+(2) \textbf{\emph{Personalization \& Empathy (PE)}}: Appropriateness and alignment with the learner’s current goals, knowledge state, and needs.
+(3) \textbf{\emph{Pedagogical Scaffolding (PS)}}: Effectiveness of the content in providing structured guidance and support for learning.
+(4) \textbf{\emph{Conciseness \& Efficiency (CE)}}: Clarity, brevity, and effectiveness of the language in conveying key ideas.
+(5) \textbf{\emph{Motivational Appeal (MA)}}: Capacity to inspire and sustain learner motivation and engagement.